IGVF-DACC/igvf-catalog/data/schemas/README.md

 ## Shared definitions and local overrides

-Give every property a human-readable `title` in Title Case, including nested properties.
+Give every public property a human-readable `title` in Title Case, including nested properties.
+Internal fields whose names start with `_` must not have a title.
 Use the same title for the same field name across all schemas.
 Expand terse abbreviations (for example, `chr` becomes `Chromosome`) while preserving scientific acronyms and names such as HGVS and AlphaMissense.
 Define shared titles in bases or mixins and inherit them rather than repeating